-It was weird, startling desert scene of yellow grass leading to a range of razor mountains – serrated ridges curling the land like dragon’s tails.
+It was a weird, startling desert scene of yellow grass leading to a range of razor mountains – serrated ridges curling the land like dragon’s tails.

-The road passed between two spikes and beyond the nearest ridges, the distant peaks were misted in haze.
+The road passed between two spikes and beyond the nearest ridges; they misted the distant peaks in haze.

 Kris gave them some stickers, demonstrating what they were by peeling one and fastening it to the windscreen.

 They invited us for chai, pointing to a mud-and-stone flat-roofed house nestled beside a hill.
 Kris declined.

 The road was empty.

-But we did encounter the odd Kuwaiti car or Pakistani truck.
+But we encountered the odd Kuwaiti car or Pakistani truck.

 The trucks were gypsy caravans – cabins built of wood with ornate panels and tassels around the windscreen and doors.
 Bright, intensely decorated Allah praises, murals and motifs ran around the high wagon cargo holds.
 Fairy lights, metallic stickers and chains clung from bumpers and tail-boards.